State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{Aviation:} The occurrence and nature of faults in aviation are subcomponent specific.
+\textbf{Aviation:} The occurrence and nature of faults in aviation are specific to each subcomponent.
 For instance, the fuselage, wings, and empennage often encounter faults such as cracks and disjoints.
-These faults are typically represented implicitly, where the faults are identified from real-time signals, thereby necessitating appropriate signal processing techniques for their detection \cite{weiland2020structural, zeng2021prognosis,tuegel2022evaluation}.
-While it has been proposed to adopt more explicit representation forms, such as photographic images for fault detection in aviation, the diversity of available datasets is currently insufficient to realize this vision fully \cite{stanton2023pmx}.
+These faults are typically represented implicitly, where the faults are identified from real-time signals, thereby necessitating appropriate signal processing techniques for their detection~\cite{weiland2020structural,zeng2021prognosis,tuegel2022evaluation}.
+While it has been proposed to adopt more explicit representation forms, such as photographic images for fault detection in aviation, the diversity of available datasets is currently insufficient to fully realize this vision~\cite{stanton2023pmx}.
 In contrast to the aforementioned substructures, powerplants, due to their intricate construction and operational complexity, give rise to a considerably more diverse range of potential faults.
-Among these, pressure-related faults at different locations (e.g., oil pressure inconsistencies, anomalies in the pressure around turbines) are commonly observed \cite{frederick2007user}.
-Despite the vision proposed, the focus of fault detection in this application area remains on real-time signal processing techniques.
+Among these, pressure-related faults at different locations (e.g., oil pressure inconsistencies, anomalies in turbine pressure) are commonly observed~\cite{frederick2007user}.
+Despite the proposed vision, the primary focus of fault detection in this area remains on real-time signal processing techniques.